 To assure the quality of its offerings as well as equitable treatment of its students, Thomas More University has developed several academic regulations.
 All students are held responsible for knowing and adhering to the regulations.
-A request for an exemption to an academic regulation must be submitted to the Provost.
+A request for an exemption to an academic regulation must be submitted to the Office of Academic Affairs.

-2021-2022 ACADEMIC CALENDAR
+2022-2023 ACADEMIC CALENDAR

 The Academic Calendar is intended for informational purposes only.
 While this calendar presents policies as accurately as possible at the time of publication, the University reserves the right to revise any section or part of the calendar without notice or obligation.
-Cohort courses in the Thomas More University Accelerated Programs (TAP) do not follow this academic calendar.
-Please consult individual cohort calendars for course information.